 Living with New Guinea Singing Dogs is a challenge but can be very rewarding.
-Owning a Singing Dog is not suited to many people as NGSDs are very independent, more similar to a cat than a domestic dog breed in some ways.
-Although they are affectionate and attached to their owners, they do not seek the level of ‘approval’ from their human companions as do domestic dogs.
-This contributes to the challenge of training a Singer.
+Owning a Singing Dog is not suitable for everyone as NGSDs are very independent, more similar to a cat than most modern dog breeds.
+Although they are affectionate and attached to their owners, they do not seek the level of ‘approval’ from their human companions may expect.
+This can contribute to conflicts between owners and their NGSDs.

 NGSDs are very inquisitive and also adept at problem solving.
 Therefore, cabinets in kitchens and elsewhere may need “child-proof” locks installed.

-Singers also are skilled climbers as the bottom left photo shows.
+Singers also can be skilled climbers.
 Although some singers may be more talented than others in this ability, (or the motivation to attempt it) this behavior suggests the need to insure that there are no climbable trees next to their fence!

-A few additional curious behaviors of Singers include teeth brushing, intention licking and the perplexing head toss.
+A few additional curious behaviors of Singers include teeth brushing, intention licking and head tossing.
 Often these three behaviors are witnesses more frequently in younger Singers (under 5 years or so).

 Teeth brushing is a fascinating behavior to watch.
 The Singer, often after a meal while ‘relaxing’, will use its nails in a scraping manner across the teeth near the gumline (no dental floss needed!)